 Arsenal 1-3 Manchester United (semi-final second leg, 05/05/09)

-One round later and another second leg that could have gone either way after Ferguson's side eked out a 1-0 victory in the first instalment at Old Trafford.
+One round later and another second leg that could have gone either way after the Red Devils eked out a 1-0 victory in the first instalment at Old Trafford.
 Could Ronaldo make the difference again?
 Of course he could – and this time from even further out.

 The iconic No7 had already laid on the opener for Park Ji-Sung when United were awarded a free-kick 40 metres out in the 11th minute.
 Arsenal formed a wall, even from such a distance, but Ronaldo simply hammered an unstoppable effort inside Manuel Almunia's near post.
-He thumped home the third on the hour too, rounding off a stellar last Champions League performance on English shores as a Red Devil.
+He thumped in the third just past the hour too, rounding off a stellar last Champions League performance in his first spell on English shores as a Red Devil.